vgk15/wearable-retention/README.md

 For wearable companies, this disengagement leads to lost revenue, lower customer retention, and fewer opportunities to improve users' health outcomes.
 This project aims to identify early signs of disengagement so companies can proactively re-engage users before they stop using the product.

 **Project Outcome:** This project helps wearable companies identify users who may stop using devices such as WHOOP bands, Garmin watches, and other fitness trackers before they disengage completely.
-Using activity and health data—including steps, sleep, workouts, heart rate, app usage, and device wear patterns—it:
+The model uses physiological data to achieve the desired outcomes:

-**1:**: Predicts churn risk by assigning each user a 0–100% likelihood of disengagement.
+**1:**: Predict churn risk by assigning each user a 0–100% likelihood of disengagement.
-**2:**: Segments users into behavioral groups such as Highly Active, Steady, Casual, and At-Risk.
+**2:**: Segment users into behavioral groups such as Highly Active, Steady, Casual, and At-Risk.
-**3:**: Recommends actions and explains why a user was flagged.
+**3:**: Recommend actions and explains why a user was flagged.
-**4:**: Visualizes insights in an interactive dashboard designed for product, marketing, and retention teams.
+**4:**: Visualize insights in an interactive dashboard designed for product, marketing, and retention teams.

 The project leverages a realistic synthetic dataset to provide a fully reproducible demonstration of how wearable technology companies can transform user engagement and health signals into actionable insights that drive retention, enhance customer lifetime value, and inform strategic business decisions.